Click here to view the changes to the Motorized Snow Vehicles Act.

 - In order to ride OFSC snowmobile trails, a valid trail use permit must appear on the windshield of your sled.

-- We suggest you purchase your permits from any of the clubs where you are planning on travelling……”Buy Where You Ride”
+- We suggest you purchase your permits by selecting one of the clubs where you are planning on travelling……”Buy Where You Ride”

-- Season, Classic, Multi-day permits (must purchase minimum of 2 days, only available online at www.ofsc.on.ca)
+- Season, Classic, Multi-day permits (All permits must be purchase online, Multi-Day permits are a minimum of 2 days, at www.ofsc.on.ca)

 REMEMBER…..DON’T DRINK AND RIDE